varajala/todoterm/README.md

     python -m todoterm done 1

+The del, done and undo commands require atleast one integer value as input.
+These integers are the IDs of the modified tasks.
+You can see them in the output of the list command.
 To get all available options for each command, use option **--help**.